simonmichael/hledger_site/src/faq.md

 If you're already using hledger, see the [User FAQ](userfaq.html), and if you're contributing see the [Developer FAQ](devfaq.html)).

-This FAQ has not yet received a lot of maintenance and is a bit limited/verbose/disorganised.
-Sorry!
-If you'd like to help we'd sure appreciate it.
+If you'd like to help improve these FAQs we'd sure appreciate it.
 Click the "Edit/PR this page" link at the bottom, or [chat](index.html#help) with us.

 ## Why would I need to keep accounts ?